baganda07/Ransomware-Builder-v3.0/README.md

 if you are using this program, you accept all responsibility.
+Only for educational purposes.

 https://www.youtube.com/watch?v=smEHgm0oALo